My milk ejection reflex to too strong!

 Postnatal, Your questions

 You’re breastfeeding and you notice that the sessions don’t always go very well?
-Even though baby feeds often and very vigorously, your breasts remain engorged and you find yourself uncomfortable?
-At feeding time, baby chokes almost every time; he cries and is shocked by the situation.
-Your ejection reflex may be too strong.
+Despite the fact that baby is drinking often, and very vigorously, you feel a tingling in your breasts, especially at the start of a feed, with a sensation that your breasts remain engorged, even after feeding, and you find yourself uncomfortable?
+At feeds, baby chokes almost every time; he cries and is shocked by the situation. – Your ejection reflex may be too strong.

-Fortunately, there are solutions!
-It’s not uncommon for this to happen, especially in women who have already breastfed, since the mammary glands are already well trained.
-The baby gets too much milk too quickly.
-Efficient suckling stimulates lactation to the maximum, and the quantity produced is always greater.
+If you think you have a strong ejection reflex, don’t worry, there are solutions!
+This situation is not at all uncommon, especially in women who have already breastfed, since the mammary glands are already well trained.
+With a high ejection reflex, the baby receives too much milk, too quickly.
+During an effective feed, the baby stimulates lactation to the maximum, and the amount of milk produced is always greater.
 This is why you remain engorged, even after certain feeds.

 Now, how can you make breastfeeding more enjoyable for both of you?
 Here are some basic tips: